 The 2009 Lions advanced to the NCAA quarterfinals with a defense that was in the top 75 in Division III against the pass and 81st in total defense, allowing an average of 323.1 yards over the 13-game schedule.

-While at Albright, Hoyt was responsible for specifically recruiting Central Pennsylvania as well as Carroll and Frederick Counties in Maryland.
+While at Albright, Hoyt has been responsible for specifically recruiting Central Pennsylvania as well as Carroll and Frederick Counties in Maryland.

 Hoyt spent the 1999 and 2000 seasons as the head football coach at Solanco High School, where he served as a physical education teacher from 1997-2004.